ibmsoe/bigtop_cluster/README.md

 ### Check Status of Hadoop/Spark Services

-- On master node, ensure Spark master and HDFS namenode are active:
+- On master node, ensure `spark-master`, `spark-history-server` and `hadoop-hdfs-namenode` are active:

         $ ./status_master.sh

-- On each slave node, ensure Spark worker and HDFS datanode are active:
+- On each slave node, ensure `spark-worker` and `hadoop-hdfs-datanode` are active:

         $ ./status_slave.sh